 PBMs are the middlemen between the defendant drug manufacturers and the availability of opioids.
 The PBM plan designs determine what drugs (a) will be available (or not available) to patients; (b) for what diagnosis, efficacious or otherwise; (c) in what quantities; (d) at what co-pay; (e) what level of authorization will be required; and (f) what beneficial drugs or treatments will not be available.

-PBMs hold themselves out as “provid[ing] pharmacy care that is clinically sound,” “ensur[ing] that [they] provide[] access to safe and effective medications” and helping their customers “achieve better health outcomes”

-Notwithstanding this, PBMs collude with manufacturers who pay fees in the form of rebates, administrative fees and other incentives in order to maximize utilization to the financial benefit of the PBMs and manufacturers.
-This leads to more prescriptions and more pills available to the general public, many of which find their way to the black market.

-PBMs have the ability to limit the number of pills available.
-PBMs were well aware that benefit plan design, formulary placement, and drug utilization management would result in more addictive opioids entering the marketplace and more addicts being created.
-Yet, notwithstanding their contractually bound commitment to their customers, whose public and private plans cover the vast majority of Americans, they chose to place profits over their professional and ethical duties.

 PBMs not only control the majority of this country’s prescriptions through their benefit plan design and formulary management, they generate massive profits from that work.
 PBMs are paid by drug companies to move product. “[N]early one third of all expenditures on branded drugs in 2015 were eventually rebated back.
 And, most of these rebates directly benefited the PBM.”
-In addition to rebates, PBMs negotiate the payment of administrative fees, volume bonuses and other forms of consideration from manufacturers.
-The PBMs’ ability to negotiate these incentives from drug manufacturers derives from their control of the factors driving usage, including formulary development, plan design and utilization management programs.